- Coloring fosters creativity and visual perception.

-According to the American Academy of Pediatrics and the CDC, between the age of 36 and 48 months, most children can use playdough to make balls, strings and other simple figures, copy shapes like circles, lines and squares, cut across a piece of paper using children’s scissors, put on and off some items of clothing, open jars, open and close large zippers or buttons.
+According to the American Academy of Pediatrics and the CDC, between the age of 36 and 48 months, most children can use play-dough to make balls, strings, and other simple figures; copy shapes like circles, lines, and squares; cut across a piece of paper using children’s scissor; put on and off some items of clothing; open jars; open and close large zippers or buttons.
 These activities involve coordinating many different systems and muscles, and require mastering precise movements using hands and fingers.
 A great way to encourage the development of your little one’s fine and gross motor skills is mixing play time with a challenge, something most children are naturally inclined to.

 Coloring the pictures in coloring-books or just drawing freely is an excellent activity to help your daughter engage with her physical skills, cognition, and creativity.
 Here are some of the ways in which coloring can help her development:

 - It stimulates creativity and appreciation of visual similitudes and differences.

 - It helps children broaden their vocabulary, as it exposes them (with your help) to the words used to describe lines, colors, shapes, patterns, perspective, etc.

 - It benefits your child’s color recognition and awareness.
 They are more likely to discern subtle differences in hues if they get to experience them first hand.

 - It sets a good base for them to work on their finger dexterity, hand coordination, and arm strength.

 - It provides children with small but challenging tasks, that when completed foster their confidence.

 - It’s a great vehicle for self-exploration and self-expression when words aren’t sufficient.